-3. Enter: click Enter in the Configuration section and wait for success status

-This will configure the system for a Møller run by initiating a sequence of actions and provide corresponding feedback in the status portion of the screen.
+3. Enter: click Enter in the Configuration section and wait for success status and provide corresponding feedback in the status portion of the screen.
 This includes turning off all appropriate detectors' high voltage, inserting the blank collimator, energizing the quadrupoles and Helmholtz magnets, and inserting the Møller target.
 Success will result in "Moller Configuration Ready" in the status message.